RamtinMahdavifar/Resident-Care/README.md

 # CareGiver Details
 Ensure that this is not empty.

-CAREGIVER_DESCRIPTION='The role of the Caregiver'
+CAREGIVERS_DESCRIPTION='The role of the Caregiver'

 For example:

-CAREGIVER_DESCRIPTION='Is a nurse in charge of taking care of the patient.'
+CAREGIVERS_DESCRIPTION='Is a nurse in charge of taking care of the patient.'

 ```